 7. See high-end shops at Omotesando

-Omotesando is a pleasant street to walk on all seasons.
+Omotesando is a pleasant street to walk on in all seasons.
 If you fancy high street and high-end shopping this is the place to be.
 It is close to Takeshita street so you can visit both in one day, depending on how much shopping you want to do.
 The buildings in the surrounding area are also very picturesque with their awesome and unique architecture.

 8. Have a quieter shopping experience at Shibuya Cat Street

-This entire Shibuya area is deceiving – you wouldn’t think it would have high-end stores, but it actually has blocks after blocks of amazing, high-end shopping.
+This entire Shibuya area is deceiving – you wouldn’t think it would have high-end stores, but it has blocks after blocks of amazing, high-end shopping.
 Cat Street has a lot to offer for tourists and locals.
 First and foremost this street is closed to traffic, so you can walk at leisure.
 There’s a great variety of shops.
 It also has a nice relaxed atmosphere compared to the hustle and bustle of other shopping areas in Tokyo.

 9. Walkthrough the Shinjuku Southern Terrace

 A pleasant place to walk through compared to the busy street of Tokyo.
-This is also near all the shopping center and you cannot miss it if you come out from Shinjuku Train Station.
+This is also near all the shopping centers and you cannot miss it if you come out from Shinjuku Train Station.
 It is recommended to come here at night when the lights are turned on as it looks so beautiful.

 10. Do a lot of shopping at Takashimaya Times Square

 Takashimaya Times Square is located just across from Shinjuku Station.
 It offers a complete shopping experience!
-From top fashion brands, uniquely Japanese gifts, duty-free items, family fun or a delicious meal, name it and this place has it.
+From top fashion brands, uniquely Japanese gifts, duty-free items, family fun, or a delicious meal, name it and this place has it.
 Save your energy as this requires a lot of walking.
 Plus Tokyu hands next door!
 Surely a must place to visit in Shinjuku Area.